 Spring in Reno Tahoe is pretty much the best of both worlds.
-Not only can you still ski at your favorite mountain, but at lower elevations, the snow is melting, the wildflowers are blooming, and the waterfalls are roaring, making for great hiking.
+Not only can you still snowshoe or ski at your favorite mountain, but at lower elevations, the snow is melting, the wildflowers are blooming, and the waterfalls are roaring, making for great hiking.
 If you’re on the hunt for rushing waterfalls and colorful wildflowers, here are some of our favorite Reno and Lake Tahoe hikes with waterfalls and blooming flowers.

 A sea of purple will take over the desert, as spreading phlox and the common purple mustard begin to bloom during April and May.
 Check out local hiking trails to see big-headed clovers and desert Indian paintbrushes.
 Part of the orchid family, the rare broad-leaved twayblade is predominantly located in Tahoe and can be found around small creeks.

 In the foothills, look for wild iris, California poppies and lupine to bloom in May and June.
 There are many popular hiking trails to see these wildflowers, including, Tom Cooke Trail and Upper Thomas Creek.
 Other great places to visit are Huffaker Hills, Washoe Lake State Park, and areas around Virginia City.
 Most of these popular hikes are easily accessible, with parking lots and clearly marked trailheads.

 Mixed in with Nevada’s state flower – sagebrush – different types of buckwheat and Sierra primroses will be adding pops of yellow, pink and red throughout the region at all elevations.